 In addition to being selected as a Kiplinger Fellow in Public Affairs Journalism at Ohio State University, and a Unity Ford Fellow, he has won honours for news innovation in the Knight Mozilla News Technology Design Challenge, Knight Mozilla News Innovation Challenge, and the African News Innovation Challenge.
 He was also a finalist for the OpenNews fellowship and a semifinalist in the Knight News Challenge.

-Saleem is regularly invited by conference organizers, media outlets, major corporations and schools to speak to them and offer strategic insight on virtual and augmented reality, technology developments and trends, issues and innovation in journalism, emergent and disruptive media, and professional and public communications.
+Saleem is regularly invited by conference organizers, media outlets, major corporations and schools to speak to them and offer strategic insight on immersive and spatial media such as virtual, augmented and mixed reality; technology developments and trends, issues and innovation in journalism, emergent and disruptive media, and professional and public communications and their ethics.

-In a January 2007 news report from the Consumer Electronics Show in Las Vegas, Saleem introduced a new word to the English language that was rapidly adopted by the technology community and news media including the Wall Street Journal: Craplets.
-The term for unwanted, untested or problematic free and trial software that comes preinstalled on new computers quickly gained popularity, going from no references in Internet searches before the story ran on Jan.
+Starting with a January 2007 news report from the Consumer Electronics Show in Las Vegas, Saleem investigated unwanted, untested or problematic free and trial software that comes preinstalled on new computers, introducing a new word to the English launguage in the process: Craplets.
+It was rapidly adopted by the technology community and news media including the Wall Street Journal, and quickly gained popularity, going from no references in Internet searches before the story ran on Jan.
 10, to some 100,000 references within weeks.

-craplets article triggered a storm of industry and media debate about their
+craplets coverage triggered a storm of industry and media debate about their

 controversial use, vaulted the word onto eWeek's top